 The Editors’ Choice award recognizes exceptional video production equipment, software and services.
 These products must help videographers be more effective storytellers while being affordable, easy to use and dependable.
 The products must also deliver a superior user experience.

 Best performance workstation

 When it comes to power and customization, the Precision Tower 7000 Series has you covered.
 Dell’s 7920 tower offers options for both single and dual Intel Xeon processors along with up to four AMD Radeon Pro or Nvidia Quadro graphics cards.
 Maxing out at an astounding and totally unnecessary 3TB of RAM and with space for up to 10 storage drives, the Dell Precision Tower 7810 is fully customizable to meet even your most demanding post-production needs.
-The base system is reasonably priced at around $2,000, but the cost can rise quickly depending on your selected options.
+The base system is reasonably priced, but the cost can rise quickly depending on your selected options.

 Best budget workstation

 While the Dell Precision 3630 Tower Workstation isn’t the most powerful desktop out there, it’s still powerful enough to get the job done.
 You can get an Intel Core i5-9500 processor with 8 GB RAM and a Radeon Pro WX 2100 for just $760.
 You can run multiple applications simultaneously with relative ease.
 The Dell Precision 3630 Tower Workstation is a great option for anyone looking for an affordable workstation that can handle video editing and VR content creation.